 Project Phase Understanding its Nuances

-Project Phase
+Project Phase Understanding its Nuances.

-The Project Management Body of Knowledge, sixth edition defines project phase as; a collection of logically related project activities that culminates in the completion of one or more deliverables.
-However, there exists confusion on correct usage of the terms project phase and project management process groups.
+The Project Management Body of Knowledge, sixth edition defines the project phase as; a collection of logically related project activities that culminates in the completion of one or more deliverables.
+However, there exists confusion on the correct usage of the terms project phase and project management process groups.
 Therefore, this blog post describes the differences between the two terms.
-However, before we jump into this explanation its is also essential to understand the fundamental concepts.
+However, before we jump into this explanation it is also essential to understand the fundamental concepts.

 What is a Project Phase?